yugabyte/yugabyte-db/docs/content/latest/secure/enable-authentication/ysql.md

 If you are using YugabyteDB 2.0 (and **not** 2.0.1 or later) and have not yet assigned a password to the `yugabyte` user, do the following:

 1. With your YugabyteDB cluster up and running, [open `ysqlsh`](#open-the-ysql-shell-ysqlsh).
-1. Run the following `ALTER ROLE` statement, specifying a password (`yugabyte` or a password of your choice).
+1. Run the following `ALTER ROLE` statement, specifying a password (`yugabyte` or a password of your choice):

     ```plpgsql
     yugabyte=# ALTER ROLE yugabyte with password 'yugabyte';